wustep/notion-formula-2.0-converter/README.md

 <img width="1201" alt="2023-09-11 at 22 04 35@2x" src="https://github.com/wustep/notion-formula-2.0-converter/assets/6259534/4e024827-315e-4d62-9ded-ce284af4789d">

 ## About
 On September 7, 2023, Notion released Formulas 2.0, which included a new editor and new language syntax changes.
 With the new language syntax changes, all pre-existing formulas were migrated automatically to preserve the same outputs.

 However, you might still have formulas on older reference materials that aren't migrated.
 This tool can be used to best effort convert Notion formulas from 1.0 to 2.0.

+These converted formulas will likely be more verbose and less powerful than new formula 2.0s written using the new language and functions but are helpful for users using past formulas.

-This is NOT the same algorithm as the Notion converter, so results may be slightly different.
+This is NOT necessarily the same algorithm as the Notion converter, so results may be slightly different.
+This isn't officially supported and is just a lil pet project!

 ## Usage
 - Install: `npm install`